 Call your Vet

-You should call your veterinarian for advice immediately.
+If your dog ate a toothpick, you should call your veterinarian for advice immediately.
 Toothpicks can be extremely dangerous to dogs and your veterinarian is the best person to advise.
 You’ll need to tell them how many you think your dog swallowed, what material the toothpicks are made from, and what size, age and breed your dog is.
 You’ll also need to let your veterinarian know if there was any food remaining on the toothpick and what sort of food it is.
 This will help them to make the best decision for your pet.

 Do Not Treat at Home!